Kingori04/alx_be_shell/README.md

-#project scripts
+#About
-This is a  script that switches the current user to the user betty.
+a script that switches the user to Betty on your terminal